-- 1. a hard-copy of pages 1-9 of this assignment with your answers filled in, and - 2. an electronic package that contains the source files for your work on the programming questions, by following the submission procedure described in class and on the class newsgroup.
+- 1. a hard-copy of pages 1-8 of this assignment with your answers filled in, and - 2. an electronic package that contains the source files for your work on the programming questions, by following the submission procedure described in class.